 In questions like these, schon implies that the answer to the question is in fact: nothing or no one.
 In the first example it evaporates doubts that Thomas could do anything of consequence for me.
 In the second one it leaves no doubt that nothing will be achieved and so on.

 Then, there are those statements that are said as a question (affirmative questions) and schon is often part of those.

 - Du kommst SCHON morgen, oder? (schon gets emphasized here)

 - Du hast SCHON einen Führerschein, oder?

 Again, schon has something to do with dispersing doubt.
 Without schon, it would be a simple affirmative question.

 - You have a license, right?

-    Schon adds the notion that I have actually little doubt that what I am saying is true and I would be really surprised if the answer were no. So with schon I just want you affirmation of what I already consider a fact.
+Schon adds the notion that I have actually little doubt that what I am saying is true and I would be really surprised if the answer was no. So with schon I just want affirmation of what I already consider to be a fact.
 Now, wait a second… affirmation… wasn’t that the core idea of doch… seeking affirmation?
 Yes, it is and in these sentences the 2 words are really close.
 But there is a difference.